Long-wave equation for a confined ferrofluid interface: Periodic interfacial waves as dissipative solitons: Nonlinear periodic interfacial waves: propagation velocity and shape

 Figure~\ref{fig:beta assk}(a) shows the comparison of the nonlinear propagation velocity and the linear prediction for $\delta\alpha=32$.
 The fundamental mode, computed as $k_f=4$ from the simulation, sets the linear propagation velocity as $v_f^L=\beta k^2=16\beta$.
 It is surprising to see that the actual nonlinear propagation velocity can be well fit by the straight line $v_f^N=14.05\beta$ with small variance $\sigma^2=0.005$, even if the wave profiles changes with $\beta$ dramatically, as shown in Fig.~\ref{fig:beta assk}(c).
 This curious correction is not as trivial as it looks, as the nonlinear phase velocity can be evaluated \textit{a posteriori} through Eqs.~\eqref{eq:lambda_F} as:

-where the summation terms over $k'$ represent the nonlinear effects.
-When a traveling wave solution is obtained, $\eta_{k'}\eta_{k-k'}/\eta_{k}=c_{k'}c_{k-k'}/c_{k}$ becomes independent of time, and the nonlinear phase velocity can be evaluated from Eq.~\eqref{eq:nonlinear phase velocity}, knowing $c_k$ from the propagation profile's Fourier decomposition.
-(This is equivalent to our approach in Appendix~\ref{apdx:propagation velocity}.
-That approach is simpler, therefore the results hereafter follow the approach in Appendix~\ref{apdx:propagation velocity} for simplicity and clarity.)
+{where $v_f^N=\Im[\mathcal{N}(k,k')/k]$ is derived from the propagator operator $\mathcal{N}(k,k')=\lambda(k)+\sum_{k'}F(k,k')\eta_{k'}\eta_{k-k'}/\eta_{k}$ derived in Eq.~\eqref{eq:Fourier EOM}, such that $\dot{\eta}_k=\mathcal{N}(k,k') \eta_{k}$.
+The terms arising from the summation over $k'$ represent the nonlinear effects.} When a traveling wave solution is obtained, $\eta_{k'}\eta_{k-k'}/\eta_{k}=c_{k'}c_{k-k'}/c_{k}$ becomes independent of time, and the nonlinear phase velocity can be evaluated from Eq.~\eqref{eq:nonlinear phase velocity}, knowing $c_k$ from the propagation profile's Fourier decomposition.
+(This is equivalent to our approach in electronic supplementary material {\S}D. That approach is simpler, therefore the results hereafter follow the approach from electronic supplementary material {\S}D for simplicity and clarity.)

+The correction in Eq.~\eqref{eq:nonlinear phase velocity} is an \textit{a posteriori} result, and it is accurate but not obvious how it changes the pre-factor $k^2=16$ into $14.05$.
+Nevertheless, the strong, linear correlation between $v_f^N$ and $\beta$ for the chosen parameters of interest is the key point.